Water Scarcity

 Ten years ago, most British Columbians would never have imagined communities running out of water.
 Yet today, water scarcity has become one of the province’s most urgent challenges, threatening towns and cities from the northeast to the rain-soaked south coast.

-• 2022 – Sunshine Coast Regional District declared a state of local emergency as watershed levels dropped so low that emergency measures were needed to protect the water supply.
-The emergency lasted several weeks, creating major disruptions to farms, businesses, and daily life.
+• 2022 – Sunshine Coast Regional District declared a state of local emergency as watershed levels dropped so low that emergency measures were needed to protect the water supply, creating major disruptions to farms, businesses, and daily life.

 • 2023 – the Village of McBride declared its own water emergency when Dominion Creek, its sole source, fell to critically low levels.
-The emergency, first declared on September 19, remained in place for about 241 days as drought persisted into the following year.
+The emergency, first declared on September 19, remained in place for 241 days.

-These communities reflect a growing trend across B.C., where prolonged drought and shrinking watersheds are placing more towns and cities at risk each year.
+These communities reflect a growing trend across B.C., where prolonged drought, shrinking glaciers and snowpack are placing more towns and cities at risk each year.

 Widespread Impacts: